atreya-s/atreya-s.github.io/_pages/about.md

     * Deep Learning Theory

-I aim to explore the intersection of vision and deep learning theory, with an emphasis on making these models more interpretable and usable in applied domains.
+I aim to explore the intersection of Vision and Deep Learning Theory, with an emphasis on making these models more Interpretable and usable in Applied Domains.

 Outside of research, I am also known to enjoy Benne Dosa and Biryani ☺️